shadowhand/git-encrypt/README.md

 which was in turn inspired by [this post][3].
 Without these two documents, by people much smarter than me, gitcrypt would not exist.

+> There is [some controversy][4] over using this technique, so do your research and understand the implications of using this tool before you go crazy with it.

 ## Installation

 Clone git-encrypt somewhere on your local machine: